epistemex/dashboard/README.md

 - Interconnects events and handles all controls for you - just read the value in your callback
 - Values can be set manually, and controls can be enabled or disabled.
 - Slider supports value transformation (f.ex. converting its value into text etc.)
+- Binding capability - can be bound to JSON objects to set values of controls at once
 - Produces standard HTML
 - Can be dressed with CSS as you want